dyer234/pywinsparkle/README.md

 `pip install pywinsparkle`

-Wheels are built for python 2.7, 3.4 (64bit), and 3.5 (32bit).
-I'll be working on getting more uniform wheel coverage soon.
+Wheels are built for 32bit and 64bit versions of Windows, covering Python 2.7, 3.3, 3.4, 3.5

-Note: If you are using one of the above versions and the version is listed on pypi at: https://pypi.python.org/pypi?:action=display&name=pywinsparkle

-Consider upgrading pip with `pip install --upgrade pip`
+Note: If you are using one of the above versions pip throws and errror, consider upgrading pip with `pip install --upgrade pip`

 Usage